 Volkswagen Tiguan Review

-The Volkswagen Tiguan is spacious, comfortable and good to drive, while its raised driving position gives you a great view out.
-However, it’s a little bit more expensive than alternatives.
+The Volkswagen Tiguan is a spacious, comfortable and good-to-drive SUV.
+Its raised driving position gives you a great view out but it’s a little bit more expensive than alternatives.

 - Wide range of good engines

 - Comfy and quiet to drive

 - Some versions look dull

 - Not the best offroader

 Volkswagen Tiguan: what would you like to read next?

 If a traditional hatchback, saloon or estate car seems too low-slung for you and you want the chunky looks and raised-up driving position of an SUV, the Volkswagen Tiguan should be on your shortlist.